 Walking around the grounds among old structures, stories from the last century come alive.
 Tales progress from the 1920’s when development began for recreation, to the 1930’s when the Hicks family purchased the property for their summer home, to the 1940’s when a large central lodge and quaint cottages were built.

 From 1945 to the late 1980’s, Avondale Textile Mills of Alabama used the property as a resort for their employees.
 In 1994 the State of Florida acquired Camp Helen as conservation land, and with cooperation between the State and local community, Camp Helen State Park was born.
 Some of the original buildings have been restored, offering a fascinating look back at days gone by.

 An event unique to the park is the annual Ghost Walk and History Tour, an adventuresome evening with spooky stories and historic reenactments.
 The event provides family fun and historical education while raising money to preserve the land, maintain the park and continue restoration efforts.

-Camp Helen State Park is on the eastern end of SoWal, just east of Inlet Beach.
+Camp Helen State Park is on the eastern edge of SoWal, just east of Inlet Beach.
 The park entrance is on the south side of highway 98 just before you reach the bridge over Lake Powell.
 For more information about the park, it’s colorful history, hours of operation (day-use only), fees and amenities, visit https://sowal.com/place/camp-helen-state-park.